 All of these points should be documented in your Hazard Analysis and Critical Control Point (HACCP) plan and limits should be established to ensure full and consistent compliance.

-Vehicles should also be designed to reduce the likelihood of condensation forming anywhere inside the vehicle or creating an environment which could promote the growth of mould.
+Vehicles should also be designed to reduce the likelihood of condensation forming anywhere inside the vehicle or creating an environment that could promote the growth of mould.

 Condensation should be strictly controlled in these types of vehicles because moisture, even the smallest amounts can encourage the growth of bacteria on the surface of food items, particularly meat products.
 Condensation can be reduced by increasing insulation and promoting air circulations to reduce humidity levels.

 Compliance with the law is important and the implementation of comprehensive HACCP procedures should be routine as part of your wider food and health and safety policy.
-Food businesses have an obligation to keep their customers safe and the use of temperature controlled vehicles and implementation of best practice can achieve this.
+Food businesses have an obligation to keep their customers safe and the use of temperature-controlled vehicles and implementation of best practices can achieve this.